 Access to the 1620 L Street, NW building may only be made through the main entrance.
-Students arriving after the building closing hour on any given day must use their Datawatch Systems, Inc. (Datawatch) access card.
+Students arriving after the building closing hours must use their Datawatch Systems, Inc. (Datawatch) access card.

-The Bush School of Government and Public Service, Washington, DC, is an access controlled site.
-Each individual authorized access to the DC teaching site will be issued a Bush School DC access card provided by the building security vendor, Datawatch.
-Visitors in need of one will be issued a visitor access card.
-Certain areas of the DC teaching site are access restricted.
-The entire teaching site is monitored by security and access control equipment.
+The Bush School DC is an access-controlled site.
+Each individual authorized access to the DC teaching site will be issued a Datawatch access card provided by Datawatch.
+Visitors in need of one will be issued a visitor access card by the Office of Business Operations.

-A Bush School DC Datawatch access card is issued to every student requiring regular access to the teaching site, and it serves as the primary identification card at the Bush School DC.
+A Datawatch access card is issued to every student requiring regular access to the DC teaching site, and it serves as the primary identification card at the Bush School DC.
 The access card will be issued at student orientation and will include a photograph of the student.
-Each card is unique to the student to whom it is issued.
-Students are strictly prohibited from loaning their cards to anyone, including other students.
-Students are required to visibly display their access card at all times when they are on the teaching site.
-Any TAMU student who arrives without their access card must secure a temporary visitor badge from Mr. Luke McCabe or designee (lmccabe@tamu.edu), Human Resources.
-This badge must be surrendered when the student leaves the teaching site premises.
-Habitual forgetfulness regarding possession and display of the card may result in disciplinary action.
+Students are not permitted to loan their cards.
+Any Texas A&M student who arrives without their access card must secure a temporary visitor badge from Mr. Luke McCabe or designee (lmccabe@tamu.edu), Human Resources.
+This badge must be returned when the student leaves the teaching site premises.

-Should a situation arise in which the access card is inoperable, damaged, or misplaced, the student affected must immediately contact Mr. McCabe or designee to secure a temporary replacement card.
-Should the card be lost or stolen, the student must immediately contact Mr. McCabe or designee and provide notice of the circumstances involved.
+Should a situation arise in which the access card is inoperable, damaged, or misplaced, the student affected must contact Mr. McCabe or designee to secure a temporary replacement card.
+Should the card be lost or stolen, the student must contact Mr. McCabe or designee and provide notice of the circumstances involved.
 Loss by theft must be documented and should include a report from law enforcement, if applicable.